mrbian/NetworkSecurity-PPTD/README.md

 This code base includes the code of five algorithms, they are SAGTD, STR, SAG, MPSTD, MCST respectively.
 They are implemented by C Language.

 ## comments
-- one malloc, one free!
+- One malloc, one free!
-- less Loop, more efficient!
+- Less Loop, more efficient!
+- When data is big, run it, not debug it!